 So, what does casual Friday dress entail?
 It depends, honestly.

 The best resource for this would be your company’s employee handbook or dress code, which should list what is and is not allowed on casual Friday.
-Another good resource would be your team leader, who can probably give you the skinny on what they expect of you.
+Another good resource would be your team leader, who can probably give you details on what they expect of you.

-Also, lowkey it never hurts to abstain for a week or two and observe how your peers interpret the dress code.
+Also, if you’re at a new job, it never hurts to abstain for a week or two and observe how your peers interpret the dress code.
 This will give you an idea of what flies, what doesn’t, and how that can translate to your wardrobe and personal style.

 Even the most conservative offices may have a casual Friday policy, and depending on what is and is not allowed by your company’s dress code, this one can be the toughest to nail.

 A good rule of thumb for stricter dress codes is to swap out one component of your normal work uniform for a more casual (but still polished) piece, like the striped tee shown above.

 A striped tee normally is more of a boozy brunch staple than a workwear piece, but when paired with tailored cropped pants in a conservative color and a feminine but structured blazer, the striped tee takes on a cool, creative editor vibe.

 Add some luxe-looking accessories, like a textured leather bag and a pair of patent leather oxfords, and you’ve got a look that says, I’m a casual ladyboss, nbd.

 In a fancier workplace environment (e.g. business formal), Casual Fridays aren’t casual, per se — but they are less done-up, if that makes sense.